 In connection with a public offering completed in July 2022, the Company issued warrants to purchase 54,666,665 shares of its common stock.
-See Note 11 for additional information.
 This offering also triggered an adjustment to the exercise price of the existing warrants in connection with the senior secured term loan facility mentioned above, which resulted in a reduction of the strike price for these warrants.